osmosis-labs/osmosis/x/bridge/README.md

 ### InboundTransfer

 Each validator invokes this method when processing the **MsgInboundTransfer** message.
 This message contains all information about the transfer, including the unique primary key from the external chain, such as the Bitcoin transaction hash, and the external chain height at which the transfer was witnessed.
-Can be called only by the members of the **super valset**.
+This method can be called only by the members of the **super valset**.

 ```protobuf
 // MsgInboundTransfer defines the message structure for the InboundTransfer gRPC